Photo: H&C Urban Winery

 The menu goes above and beyond your standard pub fare, celebrating the best of local produce through flavours just as vibrant as the venue itself.
 Fresh seafood, woodfired pizzas, and an array of tacos dominate the menu, which is designed to be shared with friends and devoured with a brew in hand.

-Peter Hughes Dr, Fremantle
+Address: Peter Hughes Drive, Fremantle

 The Best Bars in Fremantle